tasfik007/subpath-test/README.md

 - `# NEXT_PUBLIC_KEYCLOAK_CLIENT_ID`: The client ID registered in Keycloak.

 Make sure to configure the required environment variables based on the chosen provider before running the project.
+### And last you need to navigate to /pages/api/auth/[...nextauth].js file and comment line 5 & uncomment line 6

 ## Running the Project